- What is the difference between the DBA programs and the PhD programs?

 Transcripts for all college/university degrees and courses:

-Official transcripts are required for PhD programs.
-Applicants must also upload copies of his/her transcripts to the online application system.
+Self-reported transcripts are accepted for DBA and PhD programs.
+Applicants must upload copies of his/her transcripts to the online application system.

 Current GMAT or GRE scores

-TOEFL scores (non-native English speakers who did no receive an undergraduate degree from a university of college where the primary languange of instruction is English)
+TOEFL scores (non-native English speakers who did not receive an undergraduate degree from a university of college where the primary languange of instruction is English)

 Three letters of recommendation (at least one from an academic source).
 Recommendation letters must be submitted online through the online application system.
 Hard copy recommendation letters will not be accepted.